daveyko/LTrainChallenge/README.md

 ## Modeling Pedestrian Data

-To model pedestrian data, we decided to take a look at exisiting Open Data from the city of New York to understand clusters of pedestrians.
+To model pedestrian data, we decided to take a look at exisiting open data from the city of New York to understand where clusters of pedestrians may be found and how they evolve over time.
+We used available data from citi bike pick up and drop off, MTA subway turnstyle, and taxi and For-Hire Vehicule pick up and drop offs.

+Using those data points, we created a D3 vizualization of pedestian flows and cluster over time, specifically around Bedford Avenue and Williamsburg.

+With this vizualization, we can now also understand how transportation habits may change over time (before, during and after the L train shutdown) and see which locations become more or less popular areas.

 ### The Team

+This was a very much challenge and we are glad we were able to be part of it.

 * [Jannine Chan](https://github.com/jn9cn)
 * [Doris Cheng](https://github.com/dorcheng)